jonathondilworth/detailed-plutus-lecture-notes/0-catalyst-propsal.md

 **3.3.2 South America As A Selected Region For Bootstrapping Accelerated Technological Adoption**

-There has been a large amount of discussion surrounding cryptocurrencies within South America for the last three to four months, however, it has been primarily focused on BitCoin [[REF]]().
+There has been a large amount of discussion surrounding cryptocurrencies within South America for the last three to four months, however, it has been primarily focused on BitCoin [[5]](#5).
+Although other cryptocurrencies are mentioned briefly, the focal point of many circulating articles points to mining (Proof-of-Work) [[4]](#4) as a means of introducing these 'currencies'.
 Nation states are behaving similarly to individuals during 2010 to 2011 (and beyond), insofar as they are viewing distributed ledger technologies (and blockchain consensus algorithms) through the narrow lens of finance [[REF]]()<sup>X</sup>.
 This is demonstrated by the nationalisation of BitCoin as a currency within El Salvador [[REF]]().
 It is interesting to note that anything BitCoin can do, Cardano can do<sup>Y</sup>.
 Furthermore, anything Ethereum can do<sup>C</sup>, Cardano can also do, subject to the Alonzo hard fork scheduled for the 12th of September [[REF]]().
 It follows that it would be within the interest of anybody or any nation with an aim of adopting (or bootstrapping) BitCoin or Etherum to also consider Cardano.

 TODO: INSERT STATISTICS REGARDING TECHNOLOGICAL ADOPTION OF BITCOIN IN SOUTH AMERICA